NSLS-II-BMM/BeamlineManual/docs/kafka.rst

    :align: center

    An example of the XAFS live plot made for a fluorescence XAFS scan.

-.. note:: I\ :sub:`0` is now normalized by the dwell time, thus is
-	  plotting in units of amperes rather than ampere*seconds, as shown.
+   This is a somewhat old example.
+I\ :sub:`0` is now normalized by the dwell time, thus is plotting in units of nanoamperes rather than nanoampere*seconds, as shown (but labeled incorrectly).

-	  Also, as of January 2024, the live plot at the end of the scan sequence is posted to Slack and included in the :numref:`dossier (Section %s) <dossier>`.
+The live plot at the end of the scan sequence is posted to Slack and included in the :numref:`dossier (Section %s) <dossier>`.

 .. _xafssequence: